Activities & Water Sports

 Learn to Sail: The best time to sail is during the Wind Trade Season when the winds blow from the north-east (December to April).
 On the other hand, from June to October, winds are weaker but the visibility underwater is even better.
 There are almost no wind currents at this time, however the water is more clear and it’s the best time for sub-marine hunting and snorkeling.
 Get fit while sailing, while our crew instructs you about the basis of the sail and anchor.

 Snorkeling: Once anchored the boat, and thanks to the supplied equipment on each boat (mask, snorkel and fins), the snorkeling is truly accessible for all: for beginners with 3 feet deep to 100 feet down for the professionals.
 Note that the Gunas do not allow scuba diving and there are no decompression equipments aboard the boats.
-However, spear fishing is allowed and hunting enthusiasts will appreciate the variety of fish.
+However, you can fish and you will appreciate the variety of fish.
 If you do not fish, most captains will do it for you: Most meals are based on the catch of the day.
 Animals are also numerous and very interesting to observe: bird watching includes seabirds but also river birds, more numerous.
 Marine life is represented by eagle rays, barracudas, sea stars, nurse shark, but also the clown fish, parrot fish and thousands of small fishes of all colors.

 The Coral of all colors is also of great interest in the animal kingdom: San Blas offers magnificent “falls” from 3 to 100 feet, excellent for snorkeling or spear fishing.
 One of the most popular activities is to go up the rivers: with the dinghy of the yacht (inflatable boat or kayak) or a Guna canoe, guests enter the Rio Diablo (or Carti) and slowly penetrates the rainforest with bird songs; sudden movements at the top of the bamboos and sometimes even the distant roar of monkeys, a closer spider monkey or sometimes a Toucan.
 Access to the river may be limited depending on the season (if there is little rain or after rain in the mountains for example).